Salvation Army brass band

 A Salvation Army brass band is a brass band affiliated with a Corps, Division or Territory of the Salvation Army.
 In society, a Salvation Army band playing in public places during Christian events in the calendar such as Christmas has become a part of seasonal customs, particularly in the UK.

-Purpose of Salvation Army bands today

-The primary purpose of all Salvation Army bands is to serve as an instrument to proclaim the Christian gospel.
-All other activities and functions of the band are only considered proper when this ultimate goal is observed.
-Within the framework of the primary purpose, a brass band can be a powerful evangelistic tool.
-The judicious choice of music for a worship service can set the mood and enhance the message, preparing a congregation for the desired experience.
-Music is also a means to attract and hold members to the movement.
-Many individuals were originally introduced to The Salvation Army through the music programs.
-Others would have strayed from the cause if not for their interest in brass bands.
-Service provided by musicians often far exceeds just playing an instrument - most band members also serve in other roles in the corps.
-The brass band is also an excellent means of drawing attention for fund-raising and publicity.
-Participation in public and civic events raises awareness of The Salvation Army and its mission in many communities.
-The brass band also provides a source of fellowship for the players.
-In some cases, the primary purpose of a group is stated as fellowship, which is considered important part of worship for many believers.

 History

 The early Salvationists, as today, took their Gospel message to the people in their own environments, largely in the streets and markets of the towns.
 In 1878 Charles Fry and his three sons formed a brass quartet which played during outdoor meetings.
 The Army's founder, William Booth, came to hear of them, and started to use them in his own campaign.
 Over time the Fry ensemble was augmented with other instruments, not exclusively brass, and became famous under names such as "The Hallelujah Minstrels" and "The Happy Band".
 The Fry family themselves very soon gave up their family business and joined the Salvation Army full-time.

 The first ever Salvation Army Corps Band was formed in December 1879 in Consett, County Durham, a former steelworking town, another followed later in Northwich, Cheshire in 1880.
 It was not long before the Army fully adopted the use of music in its work, and the Salvation Army Headquarters eventually established the International Staff Band, its flagship ensemble, in 1891.

 Gradually the bands developed into the same basic format as the traditional amateur brass band and a rich repertoire of music was adapted, arranged and composed for the Salvation Army specifically.
 Many of the leading brass band composers and players of the 20th century had roots in or close links with the Salvation Army.